 - Spring Semester, Summer, Winter Semester

 - Program Description:

-The 6-week course "Social Realities in Mexico" is an academic program meant to sharpen the students' awareness of the main development concerns and social challenges in Latin America.
+The 6-week course "Social Realities in Mexico" (January/February) is an academic program meant to sharpen the students' awareness of the main development concerns and social challenges in Latin America.
 At the same time, the participants acquire factual, technical and theoretical knowledge to undertake those challenges, and strengthen their foundation skills through first-hand experience.

-The key success factors of the program are an appealing balance of academic and social activities, full immersion into the Mexican culture and society, and first-hand contact with experts and NGOs.
-All program components count with the quality standards of Iberoamericana University, one of Latin America’s highest ranked universities.
+The key factors of the program are an appealing balance of academic and social activities, full immersion into the Mexican culture and society, and direct contact with experts, NGOs and the local population.
+All program components have the quality standards of Universidad Iberoamericana (“IBERO”), one of Latin America’s highest ranked universities.

 The mainstays of the program are: